deadlybulb/evekit-public/README.md

     2. Your EVE APP Secret Key
     3. The callback URL you specified when you created your application.

-3. Add the examples servlets to your application
+3. Add the example servlets to your application (example [here](eve_sso/web.xml))
   * org.evekit.examples.sso.EVESSOAuthorizationHandler is the front-end which initiates authentication with EVE.
 Your "login" button should hit a URL served by this servlet.
   * org.evekit.examples.sso.EVESSOCallbackHandler handles the callback from EVE after authentication completes.
 This servlet should handle the URL you specified as the callback URL for your app.

-4. Add your configuration information to EVESSOAuthorizationHandler
+4. Add your configuration information to EVESSOAuthorizationHandler and EVESSOCallbackHandler
+  * In EVESSOAuthorizationHandler:
     * Change getClientID() to return your EVE APP client ID
     * Change getSecretKey() to return your EVE APP secret key
     * Change getApiClass() to return an appropriate class based on whether you want to authenticate against SISI
     * Set the appropriate callback URL in the body of doGet.  **THE URL YOU SPECIFY HERE MUST MATCH THE CALLBACK URL YOU REGISTERED ON THE DEV SITE!**  Otherwise, EVE will reject the authentication attempt.
+  * In EVESSOCallbackHandler:
-  * Change EVESSOCallbackHandler.getVerifyURL to return the appropriate URL for Tranquility or SISI
+    * Change getVerifyURL() to return the appropriate URL for Tranquility or SISI

 That's it!
-Successful authentication will always end in EVESSOCallbackHandler.goGet.
+Successful authentication will always end in EVESSOCallbackHandler.goGet().
 See the sample code there for examples of what you can do post authentication.

 # Notes